 Year Month Article and author 1923 April The Education of the Journalist (Stanley J. Bond) 1925 July Education for Journalists (I) Existing Facilities August Education for Journalists (II) Organised Reading Scheme (both articles by H.T.
 Hamson) October Journalists' Education Problem.
-An Appeal to British Universities (Education Committee letter to Universities) September Education for Journalists, N.U.J.
+An Appeal to British Universities (Education Committee letter to Universities) September Education for Journalists.
+N.U.J.
 Reading Course November Literature and Journalism (I) Origins - 17th Century (by J. Isaacs, Assistant Lecturer in English Language and Literature, King's College, University of London) December Journalism and French History.
-The History of Modern France. (by A. Elizabeth Levett, Lecturer in History, King's College) 1926 January Journalism and Literature - II - Progress and Politics - 18th Century (by J. • Isaacs) March Journalism and Literature in the Age of Johnson. (by Kathleen C. Nott, University of London Diploma for Journalism 1925, Exhibitioner of Sommerville College, Oxford, 1926) April Journalism and Literature - 1800-1830 (by G.B.
-Harrison, Assistant Lecturer in English Literature, King's College) May Education: The Lasting Ferment (from 'A Correspondent') 1.12 Journalists' University Courses (Southampton) October Power and Functions of Local Government. (by John J. Clarke, author of 'The Local Government of the United Kingdom.'
+The History of Modern France. (by A. Elizabeth Levett, Lecturer in History, King's College) 1926 January Journalism and Literature - II - Progress and Politics - 18th Century (by J. Isaacs) March Journalism and Literature in the Age of Johnson. (by Kathleen C. Nott, University of London Diploma for Journalism 1925, Exhibitioner of Sommerville College, Oxford, 1926) April Journalism and Literature - 1800-1830 (by G.B.
+Harrison, Assistant Lecturer in English Literature, King's College) May Education: The Lasting Ferment (from 'A Correspondent') Journalists' University Courses (Southampton) October Power and Functions of Local Government. (by John J. Clarke, author of 'The Local Government of the United Kingdom.'
 December On Learning and Earning.
 A Journalist's Best Education. (by R.L.
-Megroz, 555111.0-1 Author of Walter de la Mare: a Biographical and Critical Study.
+Megroz, Author of Walter de la Mare: a Biographical and Critical Study.
 'The Sitwells, 'Joseph Conrad', and 'Personal Poems.)
 1927 February Industrial History of England.
-The Progress of Manufacture and 1527 1 001 441 ) Commerce (by Professor A.W.
-Kirkcaldy, MA, B.Litt., M. Commerce, of the Economics and Commerce Section of University College, Nottingham.)
-Pertinent Tips for Reporters.
+The Progress of Manufacture and Commerce (by Professor A.W.
+Kirkcaldy, MA, B.Litt., M. Commerce, of the Economics and Commerce Section of University College, Nottingham,) Pertinent Tips for Reporters.
 Made in America, But Useful Elsewhere (Oregon University School of Journalism.)
 March A Great Chance for Union Members.
 Educational Courses by Post.
 Pitman's School Makes a Splendid Offer.
 What is Psychology? (by F.A.P.
 Aveling, MC, PhD, D.Sc, University Reader in Psychology, King's College, London.)
 April Books about Journalism May Books about Journalism June Lectures for Journalists.
 Interesting Experiment at Liverpool.
-How the buile Scheme was Worked. (by J.G.
+How the · Scheme was Worked, (by J.G.
 Gregson.)
 September International Training for Journalists. (by A. Goodhead.)
-1927 November Useful Lectures for Working Journalists, Liverpool's Good Example (by 1727 11070111001 J.G.
+1927 November Useful Lectures for Working Journalists, Liverpool's Good Example (by J.G.
 Gregson, N.E.C.)
 Training and Tests for Journalists.
-Should the N.U.J. become the Pioneer? (by T, Cox Meech, Education Committee.)
-1929 January Lectures to Liverpool Pressrnen January Descriptive Reporting in Newspapers.
-How it is, and Might Be, Done. (by - Edith Shackleton.)
+Should the N.U.J. become the Pioneer? (by T. Cox Meech, Education Committee.)
+1929 January Lectures to Liverpool Pressmen January Descriptive Reporting in Newspapers.
+How it is, and Might Be, Done. (by Julius j Edith Shackleton.)
 February The Art of Leader-writing (by H.M.
 Richardson) March Journalism at London University.
 Report on Exhibitions March The Art of Sub-editing by (F.J.
-Mansfield) March The Art of Sub-editing by (F.J.
-Mansheld)
+Mansfield) 1.141.011 1 -12- or one defining of (a lot trimitation)